kcyarn/pretty-speedbar/README.md

 Now, restart Emacs, open a file, and run speedbar with `speedbar-toggle` or sr-speedbar with `sr-speedbar-open`.
 Your icons should be gray.

-Now, restart Emacs and start using your pretty speedbar or sr-speedbar, which is my preference.
+Now, restart Emacs and start using your pretty with either speedbar or sr-speedbar, which is my preference.

 ## Customization